Adhwaytham: Plot

-In a couple of years, the political scene in the state changes.
+In the late 1970’s, the political scene in the state changes.
 The Communist Party wins power, and Shivan is released from jail.
-He is appointed as the secretary of the Temple Devaswom, and Lakshmi is now an IAS officer, who is now holding the post of Devaswom Administrator under Shivan.
+He is appointed as the chairman of the Temple Devaswom, and Lakshmi is now an IAS officer, who is now holding the post of Devaswom Administrator under Shivan.
 He tries maximum to belittle her.
-Shivan, a complete corrupt person, now tries the maximum to loot the temple.
-The temple staff under Sreekanta Poduval (Narendra Prasad) tries to protest, but ends in vain.
+Shivan, now a corrupt and merciless person, now tries the maximum to loot the temple.
+The temple staff under Sreekanta Poduval tries to protest, but ends in vain.
 Vasu is brought into the temple by Shivan, to create a division among the temple staff.
 Lakshmi tries to convince Vasu, but he expresses loyalty to Shivan, his close friend, without knowing his corrupt ways or political ambitions.
-Vasu, with in this time falls for the daughter of Thantri Parameshwaran Namboothiri (Thikkurissy Sukumaran Nair), the head priest of the temple.
+Vasu, with in this time falls for the daughter of Thantri Parameshwaran Namboothiri, the head priest of the temple.
 But she avoids him completely.
-Vasu, a lower caste by birth, has no chance to win her, who is already engaged to Chitran Namboothiri (Manianpilla Raju).
+Vasu, a lower caste by birth, has no chance to win her, who is already engaged to Chitran Namboothiri.

 Under the instructions of Shekharan, Shivan steals the sacred ornament and during the investigation the Thantri is arrested for the theft.
 Shivan's motive behind the plan was to regain Krishnan Kutty's house.
 Upon being confronted by the Thantri's daughter, Vasu withdraws his statement against the Thantri.
 Due to the embarrassment he faced after release, the Thantri kills himself.

 Vasu soon gains a position in the Devaswom Board, and sides with the common people instead of Shivan during the meetings.
 Upon realizing that he could be a threat, Shekharan cleverly reveals Vasu's real motives in front of everyone to get him kicked out.
 On the flip side, he is allowed to stay as he repented his mistakes.
 Following these incidents, Shivan and Vasu's friendship goes through a rough phase.

 Later, Lakshmi learns that Karthy, who was in jail at that point, had made her believe a false story because of the party's agenda.
 Upon revealing the truth to Shivan, Vasu goes on to fix his relationship with Shivan.
-Vasu soon confronts Shekharan and threatens to reveal the truth to the cops; soon after he leaves, some goons under the aegis of Pathrose (Captain Raju), an accomplice of Shekharan, follow him to finish him off.
+Vasu soon confronts Shekharan and threatens to reveal the truth to the cops; soon after he leaves, some goons under the aegis of Pathrose, an accomplice of Shekharan, follow him to finish him off.
 Upon coming to know about the plans, Shivan hurries to save Vasu.
 After a showdown with some goons, Shivan learns that Vasu had been killed by Pathrose before his arrival.
 After Vasu's death, Shivan attempts to take Shekharan's life; instead, the police are called and Shivan is arrested.
 Meanwhile, Shivan's mother Saraswathy passes away thinking that he killed Vasu.
-After his mother's death, Shivan leaves his home to live a spiritual life in various temples around the country, thus eventually making him a renowned spiritual leader.
+After his mother's death, Shivan leaves his home to live a spiritual life in various temples around the country, thus eventually making him a renowned spiritual cult leader.